followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/15 dxPieChart/5 Series Types/CommonPieChartSeries/hoverMode.md

 </ul>

 <p>To set custom options for the 'hover' style (which is applied when a series is hovered over), use the <b>hoverStyle</b> configuration object.</p>

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `PieChartSeriesInteractionMode` enum.
+This enum accepts the following values: `OnlyPoint` and `None`.
 <!--/fullDescription-->